Qovery/qovery-client-go/docs/EnvironmentStatusesWithStages.md

 `func (o *EnvironmentStatusesWithStages) HasStages() bool`

 HasStages returns a boolean if a field has been set.

+### GetPreCheckStage

+`func (o *EnvironmentStatusesWithStages) GetPreCheckStage() EnvironmentStatusesWithStagesPreCheckStage`

+GetPreCheckStage returns the PreCheckStage field if non-nil, zero value otherwise.

+### GetPreCheckStageOk

+`func (o *EnvironmentStatusesWithStages) GetPreCheckStageOk() (*EnvironmentStatusesWithStagesPreCheckStage, bool)`

+GetPreCheckStageOk returns a tuple with the PreCheckStage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreCheckStage

+`func (o *EnvironmentStatusesWithStages) SetPreCheckStage(v EnvironmentStatusesWithStagesPreCheckStage)`

+SetPreCheckStage sets PreCheckStage field to given value.

+### HasPreCheckStage

+`func (o *EnvironmentStatusesWithStages) HasPreCheckStage() bool`

+HasPreCheckStage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)